BioReceivers

 Organs: Complex Integrators

-Organs are assemblies of specifically designed cells that perform specialised, high-order tasks while constantly interpreting metabolic, inflammatory, and neuroendocrine signals.
-Their metabolic demands and regenerative capacities differ — so they age differently and require organ-specific longevity strategies.
+Organs are structured assemblies of specialised cells that perform complex, high-order tasks while continuously integrating metabolic, inflammatory, and neuroendocrine signals.
+Their metabolic demands and regenerative capacities differ—so they age at different rates and require organ-specific longevity strategies.

 Liver